| Beyond

 Muslim state where an important Islamic revivalist movement is

+underway) and Malaysia in our policy considerations.
 Indeed, several countries can serve as positive forces for

 moderate Islam beyond their borders.
 They should be considered as